Settings -

 Berlin and other attractions

-Most important traffic regulations in Germany
+Main traffic rules in Germany

-Germany: required documents and car equipment
+Germany: required documents and vehicle equipment

 Toll roads in Germany